ehababdelghany/Easy-Recharge/README.md

-# contributions
+# Contributions
- image processing contributions are in in image processing branch , and the master branch conatin the final version only , but we faced a problem that image processing folder  was deleted suddenly in the master so we uploaded it again with its photos and test cases in the Easy Recharge React version folder
+ image processing contributions are in  image processing branch , and the master branch conatin the final version only , but we faced a problem that image processing folder  was deleted suddenly in the master so we uploaded it again with its photos and test cases in the Easy Recharge React version folder

 ## Easy-Recharge
 ![](images/1.jpg)